asifvora/aws-solutions-architect-associate-notes/README.md

 9. ### Guidelines & Best Practices

    - Don’t use the root account except for AWS account setup
    - One physical user = One AWS user
    - **Assign users to groups** and assign permissions to groups
    - Create a **strong password** policy
    - Use and enforce the use of **Multi Factor Authentication (MFA)**
    - Create and use **Roles** for giving permissions to AWS services
    - Use Access Keys for Programmatic Access (CLI / SDK)
    - Audit permissions of your account using IAM Credentials Report & IAM Access Advisor
    - **Never share IAM users & Access Keys**

+## Amazon EC2 – Basics

+1. ### What is Amazon EC2?

+   - EC2 is one of the most popular of AWS’ offering
+   - EC2 = Elastic Compute Cloud = Infrastructure as a Service
+   - It mainly consists in the capability of :
+     - Renting virtual machines (EC2)
+     - Storing data on virtual drives (EBS)
+     - Distributing load across machines (ELB)
+     - Scaling the services using an auto-scaling group (ASG)

+## Amazon EC2 – Associate

+## Amazon EC2 – Instance Storage